From FYI to FOMO: The New Way to Get Employees to Engage with your Internal Communication

 “You’ll want your name on this project — it’s going to be a game changer.”

-“80% of teams are already using the new workflow—don’t be the last to switch.”
+“80% of teams are saying great things about using the new workflow—don’t be the last to switch.”

 “Everyone’s talking about…” or “Teams across APAC are joining in.”